volopasse/Ramblings-of-a-hackintosher/Multiboot.md

 ***

-## II- I have 1 disk with windows/lx and I don't want to remove/reinstall them
+## I have 1 disk with windows/lx and I don't want to remove/reinstall them

 This situation is widely faced when you get a new laptop or coming from a "normal" setup.